merks/p2repo-sbom/docs/index.md

 it should be noted that the dependency information of an SBOM generated from a p2 repository for which all requirements **do not** transitively resolve is of limited utility.

-From the point of view of managing and tracking [Common Vulnerabilities and Exposures](https://www.cve.org/), CVEs, the actual details of the unit's requirement provide significantly more value than is captured in the SBOM dependencies.
+From the point of view of managing and tracking [Common Vulnerabilities and Exposures](https://www.cve.org/), CVEs, the actual details of the unit's requirements provide significantly more value than is captured in the SBOM dependencies.
 Specifically,
 suppose that a new version of some library that addresses some CVE becomes available, the question of whether that library's version is such that it can be substituted,